A 56-year-old female cyclist, involved in the collision on the A168 near Thirsk last week, has died in hospitalRead the full story ›

 Drivers travelling northbound are advised to follow the "Solid Square" diversion symbols exiting the A19 (northbound) towards Northallerton and proceed to the roundabout with the A61/A168.
 Take the second exit on to the A168 and head northwest to the A167 until you reach the A684 (northbound).
 Continue along the A684 until you re-join the A19 northbound.

 The CCG’s Governing Body made the decision to approve ‘Option Three’ of the ‘Transforming Our Communities’ consultation.Read the full story ›

 The National Crime Agency has launched an appeal to find a man in connection with a £1.2 million cocaine haul seized in North YorkshireRead the full story ›

 Police have released an efit a man they are trying to trace in connection with a burglary in Thirsk, North Yorkshire.

 Two men entered a property on the Norby estate via an unlocked back door at around 12:30pm on April 21.
 The men were disturbed by a woman in her late seventies when they entered her bedroom.
 The offenders stole a number of the victim's rings and left the property.

-Anyone who witnessed the collision, or who saw either the goods vehicle or the motorcycle before the incident, is being asked to contact North Yorkshire Police on the non-emergency 101 number.
+Anyone who can help identify the man in the efit is being asked to contact North Yorkshire Police on 101 and ask for Robert Spalding.